troclaux/notes/kubernetes.md

 - master node (control plane): manages the cluster and schedules workloads
   - kube-apiserver: provides the interaction for management tools (e.g. kubectl or kubernetes dashboard)
-  - etcd: key-value storate that holds the current state of the kubernetes cluster
+  - etcd: key-value store that holds the **desired** state of all kubernetes objects
-    - basically a cluster backup
+    - used by control plane to ensure current state matches desired state
+    - can also be backed up to restore the cluster state
   - scheduler: allocates unscheduled pods on different nodes based on the workload
   - controller-manager: set of containers that manages the cluster with actions (e.g. replicating pods)
     - checks if something needs to be repaired or if a container died and needs to be restarted